ashwini-kr-sharma/chipatac2020/02_ATAC_ReadQC.md

 - Can you find any issues with the `fastq` files?
 Refer to [individual module description](#quality-control)
 - What differences do you see with the ChIPseq FastQC you performed yesterday ?

-> Try performing this analysis on different ATAcseq `fastq` files of your choice - compare the number of reads in R1/R2 of the same replicate and different replicates can you explain why you see these numbers ?
+> Try performing this analysis on another ATAcseq `fastq` files of your choice - compare the number of reads in R1/R2 of the same replicate can you explain why you see these numbers ?

 > Refer to [`ENCODE ATACseq good practices`](https://www.encodeproject.org/atac-seq/), do the numbers look good ?